-I’m a 20 year old with a serious case of wanderlust.
-Over the past nine years I’ve traveled to over twenty-six countries, on six different continents, using every form of transportation you can think of.
-Tuk tuks, camels, bikes, the list goes on.
-Of course, most of that time was spent traveling with my family.
-However, I’ve been taking my own international trips since I was 14 and spent most of my 18th year travelling on my own.
-My childhood was pretty incredible, and I’m deeply grateful for the experiences I’ve had.
+I’m a 20-something with a serious case of wanderlust.
+Over the past decade I’ve traveled to over twenty-six countries, on six different continents, using every form of transportation you can think of.
+As a kid, I wandered with my parents and three brothers.
+Now, I continue the adventure on my own.
 Right now, I’m trying to find a way to feasibly carry three or more instruments AND things that are “actually essential” to life on the road.
 You know, clothes, food, medical kits, the boring stuff. ;)

-By my sixteenth birthday, I had finished up high school via a method called “world schooling.”
-This is essentially taking school on the road with you.
+I’m a “world schooled” kid, meaning that I traveled full-time as a kid as part of my education.
 I studied all the required basics (math up through Calculus, the sciences, history, language, etc) and then some, self-teaching and participating in online courses.
 After finishing with high school material, I began taking Geography courses through Oregon State University’s e-distance program.
 The day after I turned 19, I moved to Kingston, Ontario.
 There I’m currently working on finishing up my bachelor’s honours degree through Queen’s University.
-I plan to go back to a nomadic lifestyle after I graduate, but for now I content myself with travelling whenever I can between semesters.
+I plan to go back to a nomadic lifestyle after I graduate, but for now I travel whenever I can between semesters.
 This is my thinking space!

 I’m wildly passionate about travel and education.
 More than that, I want to encourage others to find creative ways to make their dreams a reality.
 I’m a musician, an artist, a writer, and an adventurer, and I plan on making my life a spectacular event.

 The Long Story, for those who want the details: